-Many 4-H members graduate from high school and continue their education at a community college, 4 year university or college or vocational/trade school.
+Many 4-H members graduate from high school and continue their education at a community college or a 4 year university, college, or vocational/trade school.
 These former 4-H members have many outstanding leadership skills and knowledge of various projects that can be shared with others.
 Collegiate 4-H provides an open and dynamic student organization involving active outreach to young people and their communities.
 The chapter at Mississippi State University also provides the opportunities for the 4-H members to renew friendships they have made throughout the state and meet new friends at MSU.

 What does Collegiate 4-H offer to students?

 Collegiate 4-H members conduct youth leadership, service learning, and individual and group development.
 In turn, students enhance their personal development through community service and participation in social events.

 Collegiate 4-H Values